adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-dark-mode.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

 Dark mode has become an essential feature for improving user experience in mobile apps, especially for users who spend long periods interacting with content.
-It helps reduce eye strain in low-light settings and can even conserve battery life on OLED or AMOLED screens.
+Most apps that support dark mode also choose to have two different versions of the paywall (light and dark) for consistency, and Adapty allows to do exactly that.
 <Zoom>
   <img src={require('./img/darkmode.webp').default}
   style={{